scandyna/multidiagtools/README.md

 In the root of Mdt source tree, create a directory called "build", and a subdirectory called "release".

 Open the Qt command prompt (Start/Windows menu -> Qt -> Qt x.y.z for Desktop.
-Go to the craeted build directory:
+Go to the created build directory:
 ```bash
 cd %HOMEPATH%\Documents\opt\Mdt\src\multidiagtools\build\release
 ```